DefinitionThis section has been translated automatically.

 PVA group I (lymphocytic)

-- Lichen planopilaris (not to be confused with Lichen planus follicularis!)
+- Lichen planopilaris (not to be confused with lichen planus follicularis!)

 - Pseudopélade Brocq

-- Central centrifugal scarring alopecia
+- Central centrifugal cicatricial alopecia

 - Keratosis follicularis spinulosa decalvans

-PVA group II (neutrophil)
+PVA group II (neutrophilic)

 PVA group III (mixed cell)